Black Americans living abroad reflect on Juneteenth holiday

 President Joe Biden moved quickly last year to federally recognize the day Black Americans have been celebrating since the last enslaved people were told they were free in Galveston, Texas, on June 19, 1865, two years after President Abraham Lincoln’s 1863 Emancipation Proclamation.

-In Liberia, Saqar Ahhah Ahershu, 45, from Jersey City, N.J., is organizing the country’s first “Journey Home Festival.”
+In Liberia, Saqar Ahhah Ahershu, 45, from Jersey City, New Jersey, is organizing the country’s first “Journey Home Festival.”

 “Because this is part of that hidden African American history that still hasn’t been completely unpacked,” he said in Monrovia.

 Liberia, Africa’s oldest independent republic, was founded by freed slaves repatriated to West Africa from the United States in 1822, exactly 200 years ago this year.
-This weekend’s event will include a trip to Providence Island, where former slaves settled before moving into what is now mainland Monrovia.
+The weekend event includes a trip to Providence Island, where former slaves settled before moving into what is now mainland Monrovia.

 While there are no official statistics tracking Black Americans moving abroad, many are discussing it more openly after the police killing of George Floyd.
 In the aftermath, many African Americans saw the U.S. “from the outside in” and made up their minds not to return.